jose0xd/Cleaner_42/README.md

 ## Note :

+This repository is a fork of https://github.com/ombhd/Cleaner_42 (42login: obouykou) The script changes to work under ubuntu on the 42 computers.

 Please, report any bug happening with you while installing or running the command

-Contact me on 42 slack **@obouykou** or post an issue here on Github
+Contact me on 42 slack **@jarredon** or post an issue here on Github

-42login : obouykou